xsoloking/jenkins-scripts/README.md

 The Count CJOC JSON script runs on CJOC's script console.
 The script captures the executor, cloud, and CPU core count attached to the platform.
 The script script dynamically creates a Cluster Operation and executes the operation across all Client Masters connected to CJOC.

-NOTE: You must have the 1.7.1 (or newer) version of the Operations Center Cluster Operations Plugin installed to use this script.
+NOTE: The 1.7.0 branch version of the `count-cjoc-json.groovy` script is for the 1.7.0 version of the Operations Center Cluster Operations Plugin.
+If you are on a newer version (1.7.1+) then please use the master branch version of the script [here](https://github.com/cloudbees/jenkins-scripts/blob/master/count-cjoc-json.groovy).

 **Running the script**